Little Women (1933 film): Release

-The film opened on November 16, 1933 at Radio City Music Hall, and despite the fact that it was the coldest November 16 in 50 years, the film broke opening-day records with 23,073 people attending.
-By the end of the day it broke box office records by $500.
-It was officially released on November 24.
-It earned more than $100,000 during its first week of release and accumulated a total profit of $800,000.
+The film opened on November 16, 1933, at Radio City Music Hall.
+Despite the fact that it was the coldest November 16 in half a century, the film broke opening-day records with 23,073 attending.
+By the end of the day, it broke box office records by $500.
+It was officially released on November 24 and earned more than $100,000 during its first week of release and accumulated a total profit of $800,000.
 A record 451,801 people attended the three-week run at Radio City Music Hall before the film was moved to RKO's Center Theatre, where an additional 250,000 people attended over the course of four weeks.

-It was among the most popular films at the American box office in 1933.
-Over 20,000 people attended the show each day of opening week, lines still full when the theater closed.
-On one occasion thirty police were brought to ensure the crowds of potential viewers did not grow riotous.
-Theaters in Europe showing the production were also full.
-It ranked as #4 in the highest grossing films of 1933.
-During its initial release, Little Women earned total theater rentals of $2,000,000, with $1,397,000 from the U.S. and Canada and $663,000 from other countries.
-A 1938 rerelease earned an additional $70,000 in total rentals, resulting in an overall profit of $849,000.
+"Little Women" was among the most popular films at the American box office in 1933.
+Over 20,000 attended each day of opening week, and lines were still full when the theater closed.
+On one occasion, 30 police officers were brought in to ensure crowds of potential viewers did not grow riotous.
+Theaters in Europe showing the film were also full.
+It ranked as #4 in the highest-grossing films of 1933.

+During its initial release, Little Women earned a total theater rentals of $2,000,000, with $1,397,000 from the U.S. and Canada and $663,000 from other countries.
+A 1938 re-release earned an additional $70,000 in rentals, resulting in an overall profit of $849,000.
 Following its release, the film's popularity led to an increase in purchases of the novel.
 In April 2002, Sound & Vision announced that Warner Home Video released a restored version of Little Women on DVD.
-The restored version was later released on Blu-ray via the Warner Archive Collection on August 29, 2023.
+The restored version was later released on Blu-ray via the Warner Archive Collection in August 2023.